The Perfect Wisdom

 At the start of the calendar year, we honor the perfection of wisdom in the Buddhist tradition.
 Although thangkas (sacred paintings) and statues depict Prajnaparamita as an embodied goddess, she defies conceptualization.

 Prajnaparamita, also known as Yum Chenmo or Great Mother, is the void nature of all phenomena.
-She teaches us the way of simply being, of surrendering to what is.
-She teaches us that now is the holy moment.
+She is the embodiment of an ephemeral wisdom that teaches us the way of simply being, of surrendering to what is.
+She reveals to us that NOW is the holy moment.

 Ideas for honoring Prajnaparamita, The Perfect Wisdom: